minprog/cs50x/readability/index.md

 2. Make sure you are signed in to **this** website!

-3. In the form below, choose the file that you just downloaded.
+3. In the form below, choose the files that you just downloaded.

 4. Press "Submit for grading".
 Presto!